 Instead of butter or oil, I opted to use unsweetened applesauce.

 Whole wheat flour.
 And old fashioned rolled oats.

-Can’t forget the pumpkin, and I also added some unsweetened coconut flakes for added taste and texture.
+Almond milk with brown sugar.
+Pumpkin.
+And I also added some unsweetened coconut flakes for added taste and texture.

 Overall, it came out quite moist and tasty!
 Just a tad sweet, which is perfect for me.
 These are a great grab n’ go snack and a nice little lunchbox treat for my little one.
 Let me know how yours turn out!
 Tag me @bebeandbear on Insta with your pics!

 1/3 cup of unsweetened applesauce (but if you want it more moist, you can use 1/3 cup of canola or coconut oil) *I chose to just use applesauce

 1/4 cup of unsweetened almond milk